ltmai/scripts/README.md

 sqlplus %dbconn% @generateLoaderScript salgrade
 ```

-## Windows Batch
+# Windows Batch

-1. env.cmd - Initialize console settings
+## 1. env.cmd - Initialize console settings

-This script is an example of initializing the Windows console settings at startup.
-It is place to
-set environment variables, change the dafault command prompt, define doskey macros, and so on.
+This script is an example of initializing Windows console at startup.
+It is a place to set environment variables, change the default command prompt, define doskey macros, and so on.

-2. head.cmd - Show the first lines in file
+## 2. head.cmd - Show the first lines in file

-3. line.cmd - Show specific line in file
+## 3. line.cmd - Show specific line in file

-4. which.cmd - Locate the executable
+## 4. which.cmd - Locate the executable

-## Powershell
+# Powershell

-1. Powergrep.ps1
+## 1. Powergrep.ps1

-2. ReplaceTextInFile.ps1
+## 2. ReplaceTextInFile.ps1

-3. TrimTrailingSpacesInFile.ps1
+## 3. TrimTrailingSpacesInFile.ps1

-4. FilterFileContentNotLike.ps1
+## 4. FilterFileContentNotLike.ps1

-5. ExtractRemoteHost.ps1
+## 5. ExtractRemoteHost.ps1

-6. WildflyHttpConnections.ps1
+## 6. WildflyHttpConnections.ps1